 Over a decade after the cancellation of Star Trek: Enterprise, CBS All Access debuted the sixth live-action series based on Gene Roddenberry’s space-based sci-fi franchise.
 It’s set in the 23rd century, but 10 years before the events of the original series.
-Star Trek: Discovery focuses on Michael Burnham, played by Sonequa Martin-Green. a human who was raised by Mr. Spock’s family as an adoptive daughter.
+Star Trek: Discovery focuses on Michael Burnham, played by Sonequa Martin-Green, a human who was raised by Mr. Spock’s family as an adoptive daughter.
 However, the first episode of the series sees Burnham make a huge decision while serving as a first officer on the USS Shenzhou, which leads her to come on board the new USS Discovery vessel.

-3. Star Trek: Short Treks
+3. Star Trek: Below Decks

 4. The Twilight Zone

 Rod Serling’s classic sci-fi anthology series has been revived a number of times for both TV and film, but this latest version gets extra points for snapping up Jordan Peele.
 The writer-director of the acclaimed horror movies Get Out and Us serves as both its executive producer its host.
 The 10-episode first season, like the classic series, serves up parables of current events in a sci-fi, fantasy or horror setting.
 There’s even a (kind-of) remake of the acclaimed original episode Nightmare at 20,000 Feet, with the remake’s title, Nightmare at 30,000 Feet, taking us even higher.
 In a nice feature, you can also watch the 10-episode first season in black and white, in a nice tip of the hat to the original series.
 The second season of The Twilight Zone is also available to stream now.